merryjs/photo-viewer/README.md

 #### Android Fresco initialize

-When you have linked you need one more step for initialize the Fresco Library
+When you have linked you need one more step for initialize the Fresco Library

 ```
 @Override